Cruising a jungle river in rugged, lightly populated Borneo

-The operation run by Gaye and Lorna comprises three river boats suitable for exploration of as much as 100 kilometres to the upper reaches of the River Rungan.
+The operation run by Gaye and Lorna comprises three riverboats suitable for exploration of as much as 100 kilometers to the upper reaches of the River Rungan.
 Three Dyak villages are visited and local guides will take one through them, giving explanations in commendable English.

 The native proboscis monkey is, of course, all about its prominent nose.
 A male nose can be up to six inches in length and is said to be attractive to the female of the species.
 The nose also engenders the unique vocal range that may be part of its mating technique.

 There are snakes, cobras, and lots of others, but they slither away from humans rather than attacking them.
 Ladies should be circumspect, however, and send their menfolk ahead wielding big sticks.
 The large monitor lizard is also to be seen as well as long-tailed macaque monkeys.

 Alas, the orangutan is yet another of our endangered species and the ones hereabouts are cared for by the Borneo Orangutan Survival Foundation, which undertakes rehabilitation.

 Three islands in the River Rungan accommodate the orangutans that have been saved from an early death and are now being trained for a subsequent life of independence.

 These animals would hardly have been able to survive without being given some of the basic skills – and perhaps awakened instincts – that the Survival Foundation gives so well.